Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/POST-REQUESTS.md

 ## Request Headers

-There are no specific request headers associated with a `PUT` request in an Ed-Fi API.
+There are no specific request headers associated with a `POST` request in an Ed-Fi API.

 ## Request Body